A Look Into the Mental Health of Creatives and Artists

 Top Reasons Why Artists Struggle With Mental Health

-• Lack of Tailored Mental-Health Resources
+Lack of Relevant Mental-Health Resources

-• Loneliness
+Loneliness

-Though the arts are important in our culture, pursuing an artistic career is also considered impractical.
 Many who dream of an artistic career become black sheep in our society.
-This type of negative feedback can fuel harmful self-beliefs, making us feel “there’s something wrong with me” or “I’m not good enough.”
+This type of negative feedback can fuel harmful self-beliefs like “there’s something wrong with me” or “I’m not good enough.”

-• Predisposition To Mental Struggle
+Predisposition To Mental Struggle

 We’ve seen that artists have higher rates of mental health issues, what if these issues are the reason people become artists?

-Tips for Creators
+Tips for creatives

-• Practice non-attachment
+Practice non-attachment

 Creators often get too attached to their ideas, and can obsess about getting them perfect.
 Instead, practice radical non-attachment.
 You are planting creative seeds and will need to see which ones germinate.
 Projects often fail to come out as expected, but just because one idea fails to grow does not prevent it from informing future work.
 Mindfulness practices can be helpful for this.

-• Determine Your Purpose
+Determine Your Purpose

 The creative process often works best with openness and spontaneity.
 However, your purpose should be more stable.
 Your purpose is the larger reason for why you create, it anchors you in the unpredictable seas of creativity.